JNavith/tailwindcss-theme-variants/README.md

 </tr>
 </table>

+💡 Even though `background-color` is used in every example, theme variants are available for *any* utility.

-#### Selectors
+### Selectors
-💡 `fallback` also works for selector-activated themes, which would be useful for visitors without JavaScript enabled (if that's how you've chosen to set the theme).
+💡 `fallback` also works for selector-activated themes, which would be useful for visitors without JavaScript enabled—if that's how your themes are selected.

 ```js
 themes: {